DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 ### Question 3

-What is the median of training accuracy for non-augmented model?
+What is the median of training accuracy for this model?

 ### Question 4

-What is the standard deviation of training loss for non-augmented model?
+What is the standard deviation of training loss for this model?

 ### Data Augmentation

 For the next two questions, we'll generate more data using data augmentations.

-Add the following augmentations to your data generator:
+Add the following augmentations to your training data generator:

 * `rotation_range=40,`
 * `width_shift_range=0.2,`